 2012 Woodall Rodgers Freeway, Dallas; 214/716-4500

 There’s plenty of history in Fort Worth—from its cattle-ranchin’ Stockyards days to even millions of years back when dinosaurs roamed Cowtown.
 Educate your little ones about the city’s rich past with a day at Fort Worth’s historic museums.
-Tip your hat to the western women celebrated at the National Cowgirl Museum, then walk a few steps over to the Fort Worth Museum of Science and History.
+Tip your hat to the western women celebrated at the National Cowgirl Museum (open all five weekdays for spring break), then walk a few steps over to the Fort Worth Museum of Science and History.
 It’s your last chance to see the space-themed exhibit Launchpad before it closes March 22.
 Perennial favorites DinoLabs and DinoDig allow kiddos to get to know the prehistoric creatures discovered in North Texas and even try to dig for fossils like the official Texas State Dinosaur, Paluxysaurus jonesi.
 And don’t miss the new IMAX film Dinosaurs of Antarctica, which premiers March 7.